Paul’s Personal Defense – Galatians 2

 Travel to Jerusalem (2:1–10)

 In Gal 1:11–24 Paul had emphasized the divine origination of the gospel message, as well as God’s sovereign administration of the gospel in the lives of believers (cf. Gal.
 1:12, 15–16).
 Perhaps in an attempt to keep his readers from concluding that the Christian life is one of passivity, in Gal.
 2:1–10 Paul recounted the events from his trip to Jerusalem to attend the first church council, which is recorded in Acts 15:1–22.
-On this trip, which occurred fourteen years after Paul’s first trip to Jerusalem to visit Peter (cf. Gal.
+On this trip, which occurred fourteen years after Paul’s first trip to Jerusalem to see Peter (cf. Gal.
 1:18), the issue of obedience to the Old Testament ceremonial law was the issue at hand.
 At Gal.
 2:3 Paul notes that Titus was not circumcised (cf. Acts 16:1–3).
-This may seem like an odd reference, but circumcision was the work of the law on which the Judaizers were focused.
-Note that Paul mentions the term “circumcision” 13 times in the book of Galatians, all of which are in chapters 2, 5, and 6.
+This may seem like an odd reference, but circumcision was the work of the law that the Judaizers were focused on.
+Paul mentions the term “circumcision” 13 times in the epistle in chapters 2, 5, and 6.

 In Gal.
 2:6–10 Paul continues to defend himself and his message by highlighting the divine nature of the gospel.
 Paul had previously said that he was not a man-pleaser (cf. Gal.
-1:10), and in Gal.
+1:10) and in Gal.
 2:6 he notes that God does not favor anyone for their own sake.
-Further, Paul notes that his relationship with the church leaders was not the basis for nor the power behind his message—a point he had made sarcastically at Gal.
+Furthermore, Paul notes that his relationship with the church leaders was not the basis for nor the power behind his message—a point he had previously made at Gal.
 2:2.
-These claims by Paul were in response to the false teachers who were likely claiming friendship with church leaders, if not with Jesus Himself, to validate their message.
-Paul further opposed the false teachers’ message by noting not only did the Jerusalem Council rule that becoming a proselyte was not a requirement for salvation, but also “they gave me and Barnabas the right hand of fellowship that we should go to the Gentiles” (Gal.
+These claims by Paul were in response to the false teachers who were likely claiming friendship with church leaders, if not with Jesus Himself, to validate their own message.
+Paul further opposed the false teachers’ message by noting that not only did the Jerusalem Council rule that becoming a proselyte was not required for salvation, but also “they gave me and Barnabas the right hand of fellowship that we should go to the Gentiles” (Gal.
 2:9).

 Confrontation of Peter (2:11–16)

 Gal.
-2:11–13 recounts an event in the life of the early church in which Peter had come to Antioch, likely the site of the first Gentile church (cf. Acts 11:19).
-Paul reports that while with the believers in Antioch Peter would “eat with the Gentiles” (Gal.
+2:11–13 recounts an event in the life of the early church when Peter visited Antioch, likely the site of the first Gentile church (cf. Acts 11:19).
+Paul reports that while he was with the believers in Antioch, Peter would “eat with the Gentiles” (Gal.
 2:12).
-Such sharing of meals with Gentiles was an event that orthodox Jews believed would defile them, for Gentiles’ diet contained many foods that were unclean under the Jewish ceremonial law (cf. Lev.
+Note that many Jews believed that sharing meals with Gentiles would cause them to be defiled, for Gentiles’ diet contained foods that were unclean under the Jewish ceremonial law (cf. Lev.
 11:2–23; Deut.
 14:3–21).
-Of course, Peter had reportedly already settled this matter in his interaction with Cornelius (cf. Acts 10:9–22; Mark 7:19).
-Yet, when Jewish believers came from Jerusalem Peter “withdrew and separated himself” from the Gentile believers (Gal.
+Earlier, before his ministry to Cornelius, Peter had been taught by God that all foods are now clean (cf. Acts 10:9–22; Mark 7:19).
+Yet, when certain Jewish believers arrived from Jerusalem, Peter “withdrew and separated himself” from the Gentile believers (Gal.
 2:12).
-Consequently, some of the weaker brethren, including Barnabas, were “carried away” with Peter’s hypocrisy (cf. Gal.
+Unfortunately, this resulted in some of the weaker brothers, including Barnabas, being “carried away” with Peter’s hypocrisy (cf. Gal.
 2:13).

 Rehearsal of the Gospel (2:17–21)

 In Gal.
 2:17–21 Paul delves into the implications of the Judaizers’ teachings and Peter’s actions.
-First, in Gal.
-2:17 Paul notes that if the Judaizers’ doctrine is correct, then Jesus is “a minister of sin,” for Christ taught salvation by faith alone.
-Paul’s thought here is that if we are saved by works, then our present sins are accounted to us; since we are one with Christ (cf. John 17:21–23), Jesus is then a sinner, too.
+In Gal.
+2:17 Paul notes that if the Judaizers’ doctrine is correct, then Jesus is “a minister of sin,” for Christ taught salvation by faith alone (cf. John 3:16).
+Furthermore, if we are saved by works, then our present sins are accounted to us; and since we are one with Christ (cf. John 17:21–23), Jesus would be a sinner, too.
 As Paul says, “Certainly not!”
-Second, in Gal.
-2:18–20 Paul teaches that if we re-introduce works into salvation, we condemn ourselves, for we cannot perform good works without sinning.
-Third, and most importantly of all, in Gal.
-2:21 Paul teaches that if salvation is possible via law-keeping, then “Christ died in vain.”
-The idea here is that if man can be saved by his own works, then there was no need for Jesus to be crucified.
-Paul had already denied the possibility of salvation by works at Gal.
-2:16 and would reiterate the foolishness of this teaching at Gal.
-3:21.
+(Gal.
+2:17).
+Next, in Gal.
+2:18–20 Paul again teaches that if we base our salvation on works, we condemn ourselves, for we continue to sin after salvation.
+Finally, in Gal.
+2:21 Paul claims that if salvation is possible via law-keeping, then “Christ died in vain.”
+Said differently, if law-keeping can lead to redemption, then there was no need for Jesus to die, for salvation becomes merely a matter of man just trying harder to please God.

 Application Questions: